MagedGDEV/CppInsights/README.md

 3. **Exception Safety**: Ensures proper cleanup in case of exceptions.
 4. **Simplifies Code**: Handles ownership and lifecycle management seamlessly.

-### Using `std::make_shared`

-- The `std::make_shared` function is the recommended way to create a `std::shared_ptr`.
-- It:
+> [!NOTE]
-  - Allocates memory for both the control block (reference count) and the managed object in one step, improving performance.
-  - Is exception-safe, ensuring no memory leaks occur during initialization.
+> `std::make_shared` (introduced in C++11) is the preferred method for creating `std::shared_ptr`.
+It efficiently allocates memory for both the control block and the managed object in one step, improving performance.
+Like `std::make_unique` for `std::unique_ptr`, it is exception-safe, preventing memory leaks during initialization.

 ### Example of Shared Pointers